Manifold Conservation Society

 Agriculture & Industry

-The Manifold Conservation Society maintains tracts of surface flax and barley fields as well as large underground gardens of bio-luminescent mushrooms transplanted from the Caudal Tesseract.
+The Manifold Conservation Society maintains tracts of surface flax, Penrose fescue, and barley fields as well as large underground gardens of bio-luminescent mushrooms transplanted from the Caudal Tesseract.
 In addition to these sources of food, vast underground complexes of specialized arboretums lit by sun lamps are employed to preserve as much of the biodiversity of other cubes as possible, with plants from every known cube tended and meticulously catalogued by the Bureau of Agriculture.
 Industrial output mostly comes from mineral extraction and refining, with geothermal heat being the primary source of usable heat and electricity in the bunkers.
 While excavation expands Bunker Primus, the cast-off stone is repurposed into construction materials to improve the external fortifications.

 Trade & Transport

 Because the territory of the Manifold Conservation Society is so dense, mass transit is the primary mode of travel there.
 Tube trains crisscross the metropolis, with the tunnels twisting about their longitudinal axis when they pass through the micro-gravity district.
 Bunker Primus contains its own skystation and terrestrial commissure transit stations.

 Citizens of the Manifold Conservation Society are given free education throughout the life course, with attainment gauged both through rigorous academic testing and professional performance review.
 Bureau of Education officials in the Conservatorship assess each citizen and, using a complex rubric, assign each to a specific course of training and, later, employment.
 Over time, every Conservatee becomes a specialist, though a few do have multi-disciplinary training after failing out of a previous career development arc.
 This hyper-specialization makes the Conservatorship mindset doctrinaire and arrogant in it's surety; it is said amongst citizens in the Free Faces League that, "while science gets done in the Conservatorship, innovation must be imported."